Get the best Shadowverse: Worlds Beyond reroll with our Tier List and guide. Learn the best cards, how to reroll on mobile, and when to stop!

 - Drawing Gilded cards are a challenge

-- A long-awaited AOE ability for Swordcraft
+- A Swordcraft AoE card

 - Triggers a flashy effect that evolves all your followers at once.